It is Buck Sexton here in for Rush Limbaugh on this lovely New Year's Eve.

 That's not okay.

-That is in fact illegal.
+That is, in fact, illegal.

-Well, the problem is, of course, people say, oh, they're not lies.
+And the lies that were told, well, the problem is, of course, people say, oh, they're not lies.

-Look, the most compelling witnesses, as we all know from the grand jury, because they released the information uh in the Ferguson grand jury.
+Look, the most compelling witnesses, as we all know from the grand jury, because they released the information in the Ferguson grand jury, the most compelling witnesses were African Americans who said that he didn't put his hands up and he was charging the officer.

-Uh they're why would they lie?
+Why would they lie?

-Uh well what do they have to gain?
+What do they have to gain?

-In fact, as we know, some of them have been threatened and and feel like they're uh in some form of personal jeopardy as a result of doing their civic duty and telling the truth.
+In fact, as we know, some of them have been threatened and feel like they're in some form of personal jeopardy as a result of doing their civic duty and telling the truth.

-So uh thank you for calling in, Frank.
+So thank you for calling in, Frank.

 It's gone to a whole new level.

-Uh the hands up don't shoot.
+The hands up, don't shoot.

 Say what you will about the exchange.